A Pragmatic Note on Evaluating Generative Models with Fr\'echet Inception Distance for Retinal Image Synthesis: Generative Evaluation Metrics

 \subsection{Demonstrated Metrics}

 In this paper, we report seven diverse generative evaluation metrics, covering Fréchet distance (FID, Clean-FID, CLIP-FD, RETFound-FD), MMD (KID, CMMD), KLD (FLD) and feature extractors, including ImageNet pretrained Inception-v3 (FID, Clean-FID, KID), CLIP (CLIP-FD, CMMD), DINOv2 (FLD), RETFound (RETFound-FD).
-In our experiments, all metrics are calculated between the generated data and the unseen test data for the downstream task, except for FLD, which uses both the training and test sets.
+In our experiments, all metrics are calculated between the generated data and the unseen test data for the downstream task, except for FLD, which uses both the training and test sets. {An overview of the generative evaluation metrics discussed in this section is presented in \autoref{tab:appendix}.}